The injuries caused by North Carolina auto accidents do not always show symptoms immediately.

 Responding to Delayed Symptoms of Back Injuries

 The most important principle to remember about back injuries is that early diagnosis offers the best option for a recovery.
-If you have been involved in a traffic collision in North Carolina, you owe it to yourself to have a complete medical examination as soon as possible, even if you feel okay.
+If you have been involved in a auto accident in North Carolina, you owe it to yourself to have a complete medical examination as soon as possible, even if you feel okay.

 You also should realize that a delay in the symptoms doesn’t mean your back injury is worth less attention.
 Even the most serious injuries can take time to reveal themselves.
 A sudden change in your condition is also a signal that you need prompt medical attention.

 Unfortunately, insurance companies often will argue that a delay in symptoms means your injuries were not caused by the traffic accident, but by some other event that occurred more recently.
-That’s why you should enlist an experienced Wilmington auto injury law firm to fight on your side.
+That’s why you should enlist an experienced Wilmington car accident attorney to fight on your side.